LukasKristensen/discord-hall-of-fame-bot/README.md

 ## Development Log

-### Features
+### 1.02
 - [ ] Gamebot: The user gets a hall-of-fame post and should guess if another post has more or less reactions
 - [ ] Top 5 reacted posts
 - [ ] Top 3 most used emojis
 - [ ] Top 3 most used channel
+- [ ] New gifs should be added to the user/server database as they get posted, instead of having to use the fetch command
 - [x] Servers most used gifs
 - [x] Users most used gifs
-- [ ] Compare the statistics to the rest of the server (e.g. "you were top 3% of users using emoji" or channel)
 - [ ] Come with more ideas here

 ### If bot should be invited to other servers